Scofizz/Deep-Learning-for-Wireless-Networked-Systems-a-joint-Estimation-Control-Scheduling-Approach/README.md

 ```
 main.ipynb
 ```
-Code is no longer exactly representative of the code used in the paper.
+Please note that `main.ipynb` is no longer exactly representative of the code used in the paper.
 Hyper-parameters can be modified with different arguments to `main.ipynb`.
 ## Bibtex
 ```
 @article{zhao2022deep,